MileHacker Logo

 • Spa & Wellness Centers: Options are limited compared to dedicated resort towns.
 Some larger hotels like Radisson Fort George may offer basic spa services.

-• Hot Springs & Natural Therapy: No prominent hot springs directly in Belize City.
+• Hot Springs & Natural Therapy: No prominent hot springs directly in The Largest city in belize.
 Natural geothermal springs are in more remote, interior regions.

-• Traditional Healing Practices: These are frequently private practices rooted in local traditions.
+• Traditional Healing Practices: These are regularly private practices rooted in local traditions.

 Beach & Pool Access